Paris Saint-Germain vs Auxerre prediction and betting tips 27 September 2025 | Dailysports experts

 Match facts and head-to-head

-- PSG has opened the scoring in five of their last six matches.
+- PSG have scored in each of their last 35 Ligue 1 home games.

-- Auxerre has received red cards in three of their last four games.
+- Auxerre have scored in 14 of their last 15 league matches.

-- In head-to-head meetings, the advantage goes to PSG: in the last 10 encounters, PSG has won five times, Auxerre twice, with three draws.
+- In four of the last five meetings between these teams, both sides have found the net.

 Prediction